SSBMTonberry/tileson/README.md

 ### Parsing worlds

 - Tileson now supports `Tiled worlds`.
-These contains a collection of several maps that can be tied together, but the files themselves must be parsed separately using `Tileson`. **NB!
-This functionality requires `std::filesystem` to be enabled (DISABLE_CPP17_FILESYSTEM not defined (default))**.
+These contains a collection of several maps that can be tied together, but the files themselves must be parsed separately using `Tileson`.
 (See `examples` to get a full idea how worlds works):

 ```c++
 tson::Tileson t;